stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Index.md

 **Assessment Methodology**

 - [CIS Controls Assessment Specification for CIS Safeguard 7.06](https://cas8.docs.cisecurity.org/en/latest/source/Controls7/#76-perform-automated-vulnerability-scans-of-externally-exposed-enterprise-assets)
--
+- Score is based on the percenatge of sampled externally-exposed assets covered by a vulnerability scanner.

 ## Safeguard 8.01	(IG1)	Establish and Maintain an Audit Log Management Process

 The implementation of Safeguard 8.01 is operationally equivalent to the defensive mitigation for _2023 Statewide Information Technology Control Standard_ AU-1; and a critical element in the defensive mitigations for _Standard_ AU-2.
+[Why this matters.](https://github.com/stateoforegon-eis-css/Oregon-CIS-Assessments/blob/main/Why-This-Matters.md#safeguard-801---establish-and-maintain-an-audit-log-management-process)

 **Assessed Elements:**